kandarpkakkad/GUI-For-Hyperspectral-Image-Preprocessing-Using-Python/README.md

 The classification of the objects can be done on the basis of wavelengths.
 Few examples are given below.

-<b>Vegetation:</b> Chlorophyll being green acclimatizes light at wavelength around 0.45m
-(blue) and 0.67m (red) and reflect immovably in green light, in this man- ner our eyes see strong vegetation as green.
+**Vegetation:** Chlorophyll being green acclimatizes light at wavelength around 0.45m (blue) and 0.67m (red) and reflect immovably in green light, in this man- ner our eyes see strong vegetation as green.
 Strong plants have a high reflectance in close infrared some place in the scope of 0.7m and 1.3m.